Guide

 Follow-up sequence:

-• 15+ days overdue: Formal collection process
+• 15+ days overdue: Start a formal collection process.

 Common invoicing problems and how to solve them